siyelo/dna/_docs/our-business.md

 Also, there are some [industries that we avoid](industries-that-we-avoid.html).

-## Different “species” of Siyeloers
+## Different "species" of Siyeloers

 We sometimes use a funny animal metaphor to talk about different types of engagements.
 Most Siyeloers fall into one of these categories